YaxinCheng/doc_script/language_tutorial.md

 ## Trait

 Trait is a way to limit or abstract a type as a type with certain features.
 It was introduced to introduce duck type system into DocScript.
-Like `interface` in Java or `trait` in Rust, trait in DocScript is a kinda of bound or a restriction to say: "This is a type with following values".
+Like `interface` in Java or `trait` in Rust, trait in DocScript is a bound or a restriction to describe a type with given values.

 ### Declaration